theobori/lindermayer/README.md

 # Lindenmayer system

-The renderer named `Renderer::TurtleNormal` has no headless mode, it means during the execution you will see the entire rendering process (turtle traces).
+The renderer named `Renderer::TurtleNormal` doesn't have headless mode, it means during the execution you will see the entire rendering process (turtle traces).

 ## How to build and run ?